autodesk-forks/MaterialX/source/JsMaterialX/README.md

 The JavaScript tests are located in the `test` folder and are defined with the `.spec.js` suffix.

 #### Setup
 These tests require `node.js`, which is shipped with the emscripten environment.
-Make sure to execute the `emsdk/emsdk_env` script before running the steps described below.
+Make sure to `source` the `emsdk/emsdk_env.sh` script before running the steps described below.

 1. From the test directory, install the npm packages.
 ```sh